 WWI was an interesting time for the military.
 Our force was still new to being centralized, and converting state-led militias into one cohesive force took time and money.
 At the start of WWI, the Army had a scant 127,000 soldiers with 181,000 National Guard service members.
 What we needed were millions of soldiers to help the forces in France and England defeat Germany.
-In addition to needing qualified troops for ground movements, the US needed to find a way to offset its paltry military artillery units with the latest and greatest fighting technology.
+In addition to needing qualified troops for ground movements, the US needed to find a way to offset its paltry military artillery units with the latest and greatest fighting technology like the howitzer.

 But what is a howitzer, anyway?